Menu

 • Pulley

-• Stuff sacks, miscellaneous (somewhat optional)
+• Stuff sacks, miscellaneous (optional)

 • Sleeping pad, self-inflating or closed cell foam

-• Sleeping bag, 0-20 degree (can also rent)
+• Sleeping bag, 0-20 degree (can be rented)

 List 2 - Group Gear, Gear that can be Rented or Borrowed